jenuelmarbal/core-code-from-scratch-readme/README.md

 4. End

 ## Some geometry 📐
-### Volume of a cube
-1. Measure each side of the cube all of them must be equal
+1. Ask with volume is the needed (cube, pyramid or sphere)
+2. If the answer is cube then: <br>
+2.1 ask the length of one side (all three sides are equal in measure) <br>
-2. Represent this value as "a"
+2.2 Represent this value as "a" <br>
-3. Replace "a" with the value from the cube in the following formula "volume of a Cube = a × a × a = a³"
+2.3 Replace "a" with the value from the cube in the following operation a × a × a <br>
-4. end.
+2.4 Make the operation <br>
+2.5 the result is the value of the volume  <br>
+3. If the answer is pyramid then: <br>
+3.1 Ask for the lenght from the base, the width and the height <br>
+3.2 Replace in the following formula Volume of a Pyramid = 1/3 × Base length × Base width × height <br>
+3.3 Make the operation <br>
+3.4 The result is the value of the volume <br>
+4. If the answer is sphere then: <br>
+4.1 Ask for the radius of the sphere <br>
+4.2 Replace the value in the following formula 4/3 πr³ <br>
+4.3 Make the operation <br>
+4.4 The result is the value of the volume <br>
+5. End